 If possible, stop using any non-steroidal anti-inflammatory drugs such as aspirin or ibuprofen (Advil®, Motrin®) two weeks before surgery since they thin the blood which may cause increased bleeding during surgery.

 After you have had a tooth extracted, you will want to follow some aftercare instructions to promote healing.
+Our Northridge dentist recommends:

-Use an ice pack or cold compress on the area of your face where the tooth was removed for up to 20 minutes.
+Using an ice pack or cold compress on the area of your face where the tooth was removed for up to 20 minutes.
 This will help reduce swelling and pain.

-Avoid eating hard foods such as nuts and chips that may damage your gums or cause bleeding.
+Avoiding eating hard foods such as nuts and chips that may damage your gums or cause bleeding.
 It is also important not to chew on the side of your mouth where it was extracted, as this can lead to complications including infection.
 If a nerve has been damaged during surgery, numbness will occur in this area and make chewing uncomfortable anyway.